 If you’re experiencing eye strain or dry eye symptoms, it’s a good idea to book an eye exam with your optometrist.
 While your symptoms may be due to screen usage, an optometrist can rule out other potential issues and recommend the best glasses for you.

-Prescription single-vision reading or computer glasses can be made for a specific task within working distance.
-With prescription glasses, the prescription is the same throughout the lens.
+Prescription single-vision reading can be made for a specific task within the working distance.
+With prescription reading glasses, the prescription is the same throughout the lens.
 These are best used for tasks where the focal point does not change.
 For example, when you are sitting and reading a book for an extended period of time.

 Computer Glasses

-You can get a specific prescription for computer glasses.
-(There are also non-prescription computer glasses too.)
-These glasses simply have special filters to help reduce eye strain when using computers or other electronics.
+Our doctors can prescribe a specific prescription for computer glasses (there are also non-prescription computer glasses, too).
+These glasses feature special filters to help reduce eye strain when using computers or other electronic devices.
 A prescription computer lens is designed for digital screens held approximately 2 feet from your face.

 Office Glasses

-Office glasses allow for two focal points.
+Office glasses allow for 2 focal points.
 When you look through the top of the lens, you can focus on your computer screen and desk.
-As your eyes look down through the bottom of the lens, you can focus on paperwork, and reading.
-This allows you to go back and forth between two focal points very comfortably.
+As your eyes look down through the bottom of the lens, you can focus on paperwork and reading.
+This allows you to go back and forth between 2 focal points comfortably.
 Many people wear office glasses at work so they can comfortably keep the glasses on throughout their workday.

 Anti-Reflective Coating